JacobHA/JacobHA.github.io/research-page.markdown

 - Devising new algorithms based on insights from non-equilibrium statistical mechanics
     - Markov chains, a fundamental ingredient of reinforcement learning, are a frequently used tool in statistical mechanics.
 Our group is studying ways of combining statistical mechanics with the reinforcement learning problem to create novel algorithms: which we hope will reduce the sample and time complexity of current algorithms.

-See my approach to these problems in our [AAAI paper][rewardshaping-research].
+See my approach to these problems in our [AAAI-23 paper][rewardshaping-research].

 ## Past Research
 - ["Cloud Computing"][clouds-link]